It started with a stamp: Merry-Go-Round Museum

 Did you know the term grab the brass ring referred to merry-go-rounds?
 It does!
 There would be an arm that you would pass by and if you were able to grab the ring, you’d get a free ride.

 Located in downtown Sandusky Ohio, you will find the Merry-Go-Round Museum.
 It is filled with several different types of carousel animals that are beautifully carved.
-There is also a working carousel!
-Your admission gets you a token to take a spin on this beautifully restored merry-go-round.

 Also on display are older animals, some from other countries.
 Did you know that carousel animals have a good side?
 They do!
 The side you see from the outside, is the one that is ornately decorated.
 The other side is plain.